-Another way to create an easy centerpiece is to fill a glass vase with ornaments.
+Another way to create an easy centrepiece is to fill a glass vase with ornaments.
 You can swap out colours to match your decor.
 This sophisticated-looking centrepiece is inexpensive, versatile, and super simple—genius!

 This natural garland is not only an easy-to-assemble DIY Christmas decoration—it’s also a great way to keep the kids busy and feel included.
 Have them gather sprigs of evergreen branches and pine cones from the yard.
 Add in slices of dried citrus, if you desire.
 Then clip them to a length of twine with clothespins.
 As the pieces dry out and become brittle, simply swap them out with fresh pieces.

-Snow globes are the perfect seasonal crafts to make with an upcycled glass jar.
+A snow globe-inspired decoration is the perfect seasonal craft to make with an old canning jar.
 Place faux snow at the base, and then add a mini tree inside.
 Finish off the snow globe with battery-operated LED mini string lights to add a warm glow to any room.

 Pine Cone Centrepiece